3 Boys

 "3 Boys" is a song by American singer-songwriter Omar Apollo.
 It was released on 16 February 2023 through Warner Records.

 It lyrically speaks of the protagonist accepting his partner's suggestion of a ménage à trois only to find out it will not work out, describing polyamory as resentments waiting to happen.
+"3 Boys" was included on the soundtrack of the 2023 queer romantic comedy film Red, White & Royal Blue.

 Background

 "3 Boys" was Apollo's first song of 2023 after releasing his debut studio album, Ivory, a year prior.

 A week before the song's release, Apollo posted a snippet of the song on his social media with the cover and the title.

 He explains, 'When I first started writing songs I would often write about unrequited love.
 "3 Boys" was my first time writing about something non-monogamous.
 I wrote the song on a rainy day in London...with a friend of mine, Dylan Wiggins.
 I also had my friend Mustafa help me with a few lines after I played it for him.'